Healing with Music

 No Experience Necessary

 If you feel unsure what it would be like to make music in a clinic, keep in mind that today’s care facilities often employ coordinators who work with artists.
-So you don’t need prior training to bring your music to the elderly, disabled, or infirm.
+So you don’t need previous training to bring your music to the elderly, disabled, or infirm.

-Group-oriented spaces come in two basic types: activity rooms and chapels.
-Activity rooms have flexible setup options – e.g., chairs can be oriented in rows or circles, and musicians might perform and conduct participatory activities.
+- Activity rooms have flexible setup options – chairs can be oriented in rows or circles, and musicians might perform and also conduct participatory activities.

-To bring music to spaces devoted to patient care, you’ll need some orientation or training.
-Many musicians actually specialize in therapeutic music making, and numerous hospitals employ music therapists – see the Careers in Music Therapy page on the site of the American Music Therapy Association for more info.
+Many musicians actually specialize in therapeutic music making, and numerous hospitals employ music therapists – for more info, see the Career in Music Therapy page on the site of the American Music Therapy Association.

 © 2010 Gerald Klickstein